brianjking/dueling-docs/source/social-media.rst

 * Use the hashtag ``#DUELINGDOGS`` and tag us in your posts using ``@duelingdogs`` on **Twitter** or **Instagram**.

-* When posting on Facebook you can also tag us by writing ``@DuelingDogs`` which should bring up an interface to select the Dueling Dogs Facebook page.
+* When posting on Facebook you can also tag us by writing ``@DuelingDogs`` which should bring up an interface to select the `Dueling Dogs Facebook Page`_.

 .. target-notes::